Millito Navarro

-Emilio Navarro (September 26, 1905 – April 30, 2011), better known as "Millito Navarro", was the first Puerto Rican to play baseball in the American Negro leagues.
+Emilio Navarro (September 26, 1905 – April 30, 2011), better known as "Millito Navarro", was a Puerto Rican second baseman and shortstop.
+Navarro was the second Puerto Rican to play baseball in the American Negro leagues, two years after Gacho Torres played for the 1926 Newark Stars.
 At the time of his death, at age 105, Navarro was the oldest former professional baseball player and the last surviving player from the American Negro League.

 Biography

 Navarro was born in Patillas, Puerto Rico, to Botello and Pepa Navarro, and raised in the city of Ponce.
 His father was a well-known shoemaker in Patillas who died when Emilio was 6 years old.
 His widowed mother soon moved to Ponce where she had family.
 From a young age, Navarro helped his family economically by selling newspapers, peanuts and ice.
 In Ponce he attended Castillo Public School, a public school on Calle Castillo, Ponce, and worked after school shining shoes and delivering the foods which his mother prepared to support the family.
 His first contact with baseball occurred when he went to watch the school team play.
 On one occasion he did not have enough money to pay for an entrance ticket to watch a game between the Castillo and Reina teams.
 He therefore jumped a fence, which happened to be in the outfield.
 It so happened that one of the Castillo team members became sick and when the coach saw Navarro jump the fence he asked him to play.
 He agreed and played baseball since.

 After graduating from high school, Navarro was offered a grant to attend the University of Puerto Rico in Mayagüez, which he turned down.
 Instead, Navarro felt that he should help his family financially and believed that he was more than ready to play in the Major Leagues in the U.S.